Deadline for filing GST returns extended till March 31

-New Delhi, Feb 28 (IANS) Centre has extended the deadline for filing annual GST returns for the financial year 2019-20 till March 31.
+New Delhi: Centre has extended the deadline for filing annual GST returns for the financial year 2019-20 till March 31.

 Earlier the deadline for filing the returns was extended February 28.